Communication lower bounds for nested bilinear algorithms via rank expansion of Kronecker products: Introduction

 \section{Introduction}

 In high-performance computing, communication cost (i.e., data movement across the memory hierarchy and/or between processors) has been shown to be more time-consuming and energy-draining than arithmetic costs~\cite{kogge2013exascale}.
-And the gap is expected to continue to grow.
-Therefore, it is imperative to design algorithms that minimize communication.
+And the gap is expected to continue to grow. \editstwo{The increased utilization of hierarchical memory and mesh topology (to address physical constraints in hardware, e.g., speed-of-light and voltage limitations) favors methods exploiting data locality, further motivating well-designed communication patterns~\cite{bilardi1995horizons,bilardi1999processor}.} Therefore, it is imperative to design algorithms that minimize communication.
 Communication lower bounds provide a theoretical limit and guide the design of algorithms that minimize communication~\cite{jia1981complexity,ballard2011minimizing,dinh2020communication}.

-Hung and Kung initiated the study of communication lower bounds by modeling the computation as a \edits{dependency directed acyclic graph, or dependency DAG}, and representing the data access patterns through a red-blue pebble game~\cite{jia1981complexity}.
-Since then, new techniques have been developed to derive more lower bounds. \edits{For nested loop programs with relatively simple access patterns, such as the classical matrix-multiplication and LU factorization, volumetric inequalities such as the Loomis-Whitney inequality~\cite{loomis1949inequality} or the more general H\"{o}lder-Brascamp-Lieb inequalities~\cite{holder1889uber,brascamp1976best} can be used to derive communication lower bounds~\cite{irony2004communication,demmel2018communication,ballard2013communication,ballard2018communication,ballard2011minimizing}.} However, fast algorithms such as Strassen's subcubic matrix-multiplication algorithm~\cite{strassen1969gaussian} have complicated data access patterns, so volumetric inequalities do not solely suffice in this setting.
+\editstwo{The pioneering work by Yao~\cite{yao1979some} introduced communication lower bounds for computing a boolean function between processors by viewing the computation as a decision tree}.
+Later, Hong and Kung introduced the study of communication lower bounds for several algorithms {in the memory hierarchy} by modeling the computation as a \edits{dependency directed acyclic graph, or dependency DAG}, and representing the data access patterns through a red-blue pebble game~\cite{jia1981complexity}.
+Since then, new techniques have been developed to derive more lower bounds. \edits{For nested loop programs with relatively simple access patterns, such as the classical matrix multiplication and LU factorization, volumetric inequalities such as the Loomis-Whitney inequality~\cite{loomis1949inequality} or the more general H\"{o}lder-Brascamp-Lieb inequalities~\cite{holder1889uber,brascamp1976best} can be used to derive communication lower bounds~\cite{irony2004communication,demmel2018communication,ballard2013communication,ballard2018communication,ballard2011minimizing}.} However, fast algorithms such as Strassen's subcubic \editstwo{matrix multiplication} algorithm~\cite{strassen1969gaussian} have complicated data access patterns, so volumetric inequalities do not solely suffice in this setting.